folio-org/okapi/doc/guide.md

 At present, Okapi assumes and implements HTTP as the transport protocol between modules, both on the front-end and within the system.
-HTTP is based on a request- response paradigm and does not directly include asynchronous messaging capabilities.
+HTTP is based on a request-response paradigm and does not directly include asynchronous messaging capabilities.
 It is, however, entirely possible to model an asynchronous mode of operation on top of HTTP, e.g. using a polling approach or HTTP extensions like